learn-co-curriculum/uci-mod-1-welcome-to-html/README.md

 In the lessons ahead, many of the ideas are deliberately repeated.
-You might not get "attributes" the first time you see them, but, after some hands-on experience, they'll makes sense the second time you see them.
+You might not get "attributes" the first time you see them, but, after some hands-on experience, they'll make sense the second time you see them.

 ## Beyond